-SHAKE THE SHEETS 20th ANNIVERSARY TOUR
+SHAKE THE SHEETS 20th ANNIVERSARY TOUR CONTINES

 FOLKS, 2024 is somehow the 20th anniversary of our SHAKE THE SHEETS album, and I’m happy to announce some tour dates: full band, playing Shake the Sheets in its entirety (plus more, obviously), east coast, west coast, a little bit in between, spread out over pretty much the entire year.
 VERY EXCITED.